 Prowling the darkest forests of Karasuthra, the Beastlands' lowest layer, wildren build elaborate underground burrows, which they defend, out of a commingled racial memory, to the death.
-Often short-tempered and vengeful, wildren generally live solitary lives, emerging only occawildren generally live solitary lives, emerging only occasionally from their burrows to hunt and seek mates.
+Often short-tempered and vengeful, wildren generally live solitary lives, emerging only occasionally from their burrows to hunt and seek mates.